infosecindiabase/infosecindia/index.md

 ## Welcome to Infosecindiabase Project.

-//You can use the [editor on GitHub](https://github.com/infosecindiabase/infosecindia/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown //files.
+<!-You can use the [editor on GitHub](https://github.com/infosecindiabase/infosecindia/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown -->files.

 //Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.